Seeing The Sights While On Route To Al Janoub Stadium

 Nearby Sights and Attractions

-Outside of the stadium, visitors can walk the surrounding precinct, with gardens, lawns, picnic areas, children's parks, tracks for horse riding, running and cycling, and numerous restaurants.
+Aside from the stadium, visitors can walk the surrounding precinct, with gardens, lawns, picnic areas, children's parks, tracks for horse riding, running and cycling, and numerous restaurants.
 Or visit the nearby Al Wakrah Souq, the beach, the port, or head further afield to the desert.
 There is a variety of things to see and do:

 Image: Fitria Ramli/Shutterstock.com